Last updated on September 8th, 2022 at 05:38 pm

 If you wish to move from an on-premises Exchange server to an online server like Office 365, you are at the right place.
-Here you will find out everything you need to know about the process of cutover migration from an on-premises Exchange server to an online/cloud-based service like Office 365.
+This article will provide you with all the information you need on the cutover migration process to migrate Exchange to Office 365.

-It is generally believed that to migrate Exchange to Office 365 is a complex process that not many can do.
-However, with the right skills and knowledge, you can easily deploy your on-premises Exchange to an online or cloud-based service.
+Many users believe that migrating Exchange to Office 365 is a complex process that not many can do.
+However, with the right skills and knowledge, you can quickly deploy your on-premises Exchange to an online or cloud-based server.

-Microsoft readily offers a method called “Cutover migration”, through which you can Migrate Exchange to Office 365 yourself.
-It is a quick way to move yours on premises Exchanger server to Office 365.
-But before we discuss more about how to perform cutover migration to migrate Exchange to Office 365, let us find out more about cutover migration and if it is even right for you.
+Microsoft readily offers a method called “Cutover migration,” through which you can Migrate Exchange to Office 365 by yourself.
+It is a quick way to move your on-premises Exchange server to Office 365.
+But before we discuss how to perform cutover migration to migrate Exchange to Office 365, let us find out more about cutover migration and is it suitable for you.

 Don’t Miss: What you need to know about Cutover migration

 The first thing that determines if you are eligible to migrate Exchange to Office 365 via cutover migration is your organization size.
 Office 365 cutover migration process is not recommended for large organizations since this process has its size limits.

 Cutover migration allows up to 2000 mailboxes for migration.
 However, Microsoft recommends that organizations only migrate fewer than 150 mailboxes.